🏨HotelsWithToys

 Arena is the practical pick for a Gardaland weekend.
 It is not glamorous, but the playground is genuinely fun for under-8s and the baby safety gates across the terrace mean you can eat dinner without hovering.
 The family rooms are big enough for four and a cot, and it is the only 3-star in our list that still delivers Sirmione proximity.
 There is no animation team, so plan your own evenings, but the pool lawn and playground usually do the work.

-Hotel Splendid Palace exterior and gardens Limone sul Garda
+Hotel Splendid Palace - 4-star hotel in Limone sul Garda, Lake Garda - photo 1

 Hotel Splendid Palace